Bengal1/Simple-Transformer/README.md

 X·W_{Q} = Q &ensp; ; &ensp; X·W_{K} = K &ensp; ; &ensp; X·W_{V} = V
 $$

-Each token in the input sequence is represented using three vectors:
+Each token in the input sequence is represented using three matrices: <br/>
-Query (Q): Represents the word we are currently processing and is used to find relevant words in the input.
+Query (Q): Represents the word we are currently processing and is used to find relevant words in the input. <br/>
-Key (K): Represents all words in the input sequence and is used to compare with the query to determine relevance.
+Key (K): Represents all words in the input sequence and is used to compare with the query to determine relevance. <br/>
-Value (V): Holds the actual word representations, which are combined based on attention scores to form the final output.
+Value (V): Holds the actual word representations, which are combined based on attention scores to form the final output. <br/>

 To determine which words are most relevant to the current query, we compute a dot product between *Q* and *K*, and in order to prevent extreme values, we scale the scores:
 ```math